Xueta: The conversos (1391–1488)

 Saint Vicent Ferrer, predicative assets for the conversion of the Jews.

-The assault on the calls – the Majorcan Jewish ghettoes – in 1391, the preaching of Vincent Ferrer in 1413, and the conversion of the remainder of the Jewish community of Majorca, in 1435, are the three events that led to numerous conversions.
+The assault on the calls – the Mallorcan Jewish ghettoes – in 1391, the preaching of Vincent Ferrer in 1413, and the conversion of the remainder of the Jewish community of Mallorca, in 1435, are the three events that led to numerous conversions.
 The community agreed to mass, rather than individual, conversions to manage a collective peril.

 Many of the new Christians continued their traditional communal and religious practices.
 They established the "Confraria de Sant Miquel" or "dels Conversos" ("The Confraternity of Saint Michael" or "of the Converts").
 It largely replaced former Aljama in taking care of the group's social needs, for instance, assistance to the needy, an internal organ of justice, officiating at weddings, and supporting religious cohesion.
 At the end of the last quarter of the 15th century, the conversos carried on their activities, some of them clandestine, without suffering external pressures.
 The guilds did not discriminate based on Jewish origin.
 The conversos managed some social cohesion.

 The beginnings of the Spanish Inquisition (1488–1544)

 Shield of the Inquisition used in Mallorca.

-In 1488, while some of the last converts of 1435 were still alive, the first inquisitors of the Spanish Inquisition – a tribunal newly created by the Catholic Monarchs as part of an effort to forge a nation state on the base of religious uniformity – arrived in Majorca.
-The introduction of such a tribunal was followed by public complaints and general opposition in Majorca, as throughout the rest of the Crown of Aragon, but to no avail.
-The Inquisition's central objective was the repression of crypto-Judaism, which it began by applying the Edicts of Grace, severely punishing heresy by Christians (which the conversos, of course, were deemed to be) unless avoided through self-incrimination.
+In 1488, while some of the last converts of 1435 were still alive, the first inquisitors of the Spanish Inquisition – a tribunal newly created by the Catholic Monarchs as part of an effort to forge a nation state on the base of religious uniformity – arrived in Mallorca.
+The introduction of such a tribunal was followed by public complaints and general opposition in Mallorca, as throughout the rest of the Crown of Aragon, but to no avail.
+The Inquisition's central objective was the repression of crypto-Judaism, which it began by applying the Edicts of Grace, severely punishing heresy by Christians unless avoided through self-incrimination.

-Under the Edicts of Grace (1488–1492), 559 Majorcans confessed to Jewish practices, and the Inquisition obtained the names of the majority of the Judaizing Majorcans, who, together with their families and their closest associates, they punished harshly.
+Under the Edicts of Grace (1488–1492), 559 Mallorcans confessed to Jewish practices, and the Inquisition obtained the names of the majority of the Judaizing Mallorcans, who, together with their families and their closest associates, they punished harshly.
 Subsequently, until 1544, 239 Crypto-Jews were reconciled and 537 were "relaxed" – that is, turned over to the civil authorities to be executed; 82 were executed and burned.
 The majority of the remaining 455, who managed to flee, were burnt in effigy.
-This exile was distinct from the decree of expulsion of 1492 from the Crowns of Castile and Aragon; officially no Jews lived in Majorca by 1435.
+This exile was distinct from the decree of expulsion of 1492 from the Crowns of Castile and Aragon; officially no Jews lived in Mallorca by 1435.